Eclipsess/yang-sui.github.io/_pages/about.md

 Recent News
 ======
-- 05/2022 I'm glad to join the Media Lab at Tencent America as a research intern.
+- 05/2022 I'm glad to join the Media Lab at Tencent America as a Research Intern.
 - 04/2022 Serving as a Reviewer of CVPR 2022 Workshop on Transformers for Vision (CVPR 2022 Workshop).
 - 04/2022 Serving as a Reviewer of NeurIPS 2022.
 - 03/2022 One paper is accepted by IEEE/CVF Conf. on Computer Vision and Pattern Recognition (**CVPR 2022**).